-There are over 30.7 million small businesses operating in the United States, making them the backbone of our economy.
+Over 30.7 million small businesses were operating business investment in the United States, making them the backbone of our economy.
 Small business investing could significantly increase your wealth, but it’s important to carefully think about your investment strategies before putting your money on the line.

 What Exactly is Small Business Investing?

 There are two ways you can invest in a small business: buying company shares or loaning money.
 Investors can earn through appreciation, interest or dividends.

 If you choose to finance a small business, you’ll earn money through interest payments.
 If you choose to buy shares in a small business, you’ll receive a portion of the company’s earnings over time.
 These shares will increase in value if the company grows and expands.

 Before investing in a small business, you must understand the difference between equity and debt financing.

 Equity investments involve buying an ownership stake from a company.
 If you’ve purchased a company’s stock, you now own a portion of the business and you’re eligible to receive a share of the dividends and revenues the company earns.